IBM/graph-db-insights/README.md

 ## Prerequisite

 Create a Kubernetes cluster with [IBM Bluemix Container Service](https://console.bluemix.net/containers-kubernetes/launch) to deploy in cloud.
-Deploy OrientDB on Kubernetes Cluster using [Deploy Orientdb on Kubernetes](https://github.com/IBM/deploy-graph-db-container).
+Deploy OrientDB on Kubernetes Cluster using [Deploy OrientDB on Kubernetes](https://github.com/IBM/deploy-graph-db-container).

 # Watch the Video
 Watch this video to get an overview of this developer Journey.(Video yet to be made.)